learn-co-curriculum/phase-4-rails-resources-update/README.md

 rails db:reset
 ```

-This will drop our old development database, and set from scratch based on our
+This will drop our old development database, and re-create it from scratch based
-schema and seed file.
+on our schema and seed file.

 With our data set up, let's turn to the next action: updating likes!